-The Tamaruke Breed is available in many varied colours and shades – but the colour does not impact the amazing coat quality and temperament of the breed so we recommend you try and be as flexible as possible when considering the colour to shorten the waiting time.
+The Tamaruke Breed is available in many varied colours and shades – combines with the amazing coat quality and temperament of the breed so we recommend you try and be as flexible as possible when considering the colour to shorten the waiting time.

 There really is a Tamaruke to suit everyone’s taste and size requirements.